-Our team of resident and welfare tutors look after over 1,600 students based in halls of residence on our Treforest Campus and in the private sector halls in Cardiff.
-The Resident Tutors on the Treforest Campus are responsible for the welfare and discipline of resident students, whereas the Welfare Tutors based in Cardiff are responsible for the pastoral care of resident students.
+Our team of resident tutors look after over 2,800 students based in halls of residence on our Treforest Campus and in the private sector halls in Cardiff and Newport.
+The Resident Tutors on the Treforest Campus are responsible for the welfare and discipline of resident students, whereas the Resident Tutors based in Cardiff and Newport are responsible for the welfare and pastoral care of resident students.
 All of our residential tutors are either postgraduate students or full-time University staff working within the Student Services department and act as a first point of contact for any issues you may face whilst living in halls.

 You can contact the Resident Tutors in a number of ways.

-Contact the duty staff in the Accommodation Lodge or the reception of your hall if you live in Cardiff, and they will contact the appropriate person.
+Contact the duty staff in the Accommodation Lodge in Treforest.
+Cardiff and Newport students can contact the reception of their halls of residence they live in, and they will contact the appropriate person.

 Messages can be left for Resident Tutors in the office.
 Alternatively, please e-mail us with your query.

 Regular visits are held for residents.
 If you require a meeting with a residential tutor please e-mail us to arrange a convenient time.

 Our current Resident Tutors are listed below.
 If you need to contact a resident tutor please see the contact details at the bottom of this page.